HalarAhmed/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms

 Hi, I’m Halar Ahmed.
-I’ve just started my journey into Data Structures and Algorithms (DSA) and created this repository to keep track of my progress.
+I’ve just started my journey into Data Structures and Algorithms (DSA) in ##C++## and created this repository to keep track of my progress.

 I’ll be uploading all my lecture notes and code files here as soon as I watch new lectures on YouTube.
 This way I can have everything organized in one place and look back at how much I’ve learned over time.